ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 	Nigeria and India.

-The amount of elemental iron consumed daily, in miligrams per person, (at the draw level) should be calculated as such (where X is mg or NaFeEDTA per kg of flour and Y is grams of flour consumed daily per person, as defined in the table above):
+The amount of elemental iron consumed daily, in miligrams per person, (at the draw level) should be calculated as such (where X is mg of NaFeEDTA per kg of flour and Y is grams of flour consumed daily per person, as defined in the table above):